The Holocaust in Hungary: Anti-Jewish Laws (1938–1942)

 Their employment in government at any level was forbidden, they could not be editors at newspapers, their numbers were restricted to six per cent among theater and movie actors, physicians, lawyers and engineers.
 Private companies were forbidden to employ more than 12% Jews.
 250,000 Hungarian Jews lost their income.
 Most of them lost their right to vote as well: before the second Jewish law, about 31% of the Jewish population of Borsod county (Miskolc excluded), 2496 people had this right.
 At the next elections, less than a month after this new anti-Jewish legislation, only 38 privileged Jews could vote.

+Labor battalions

+Jewish men were excluded from serving in the Hungarian military and were instead conscripted into forced labor service units called munkaszolgálat.
+These labor battalions operated under the authority of the Hungarian military and were deployed in various areas of the war effort.

+Conscripted servicemen were assigned to physically demanding tasks such as bridge building and road construction.
+However, they were also assigned more dangerous tasks such as transporting ammunition, clearing minefields, and burying the dead near battlefields.